 Creates an OS file system volume.
 The volume initialized must not be mounted.
 After you specify the device name (without the '-'), the Filer asks for the set up information it needs.
 If the device is a diskette (not a Profile or the network), the media is automatically formatted.
+To initialize an entire disc, you may respond "0" to the number of blocks to initialize.
 Although I(nit destroys the current volume contents, the Pascal directory, if it is a small one, is untouched.
 Thus, the Monitor can still read the volume.
 Once you have initialized the volume, remember to mount it so you can use it.
 Boot tracks are automatically written to any initialized device as long as it is not the boot device.